Twilio-org/rapid-response-kit/readme.md

 Useful for quickly gathering key stakeholders together for conference calls without requiring everyone to dial into a predefined number.

+###Volunteer Signup
+**Volunteer Signup requires integration with Google Drive API to record results** This app texts people to sign up for an activity - their responses will be stored in the Google Drive account of your choosing.

+Useful for signing up volunteers and determining who is available.

 ## Installation

 To install Twilio Rapid Response Kit to your development environment for testing